Elevate the power of your work

 Annual sustainability reports may not encapsulate the entirety of an organisation's environmental impact.

 With 80% of global organisations* reporting on their environmental impact and a majority committing to reduce their carbon emissions year over year, it’s safe to say environmental, social, and governance (ESG) initiatives are a top priority for leaders across industries.

-However, annual sustainability reports may not encapsulate the entirety of an organization’s environmental impact.
-Regulating bodies around the world are increasingly pressuring and even mandating organizations to include their supply chain vendors in their environmental disclosures.
+However, annual sustainability reports may not encapsulate the entirety of an organisation’s environmental impact.
+Regulating bodies around the world are increasingly pressuring and even mandating organisations to include their supply chain vendors in their environmental disclosures.

-Global climate consultancy experts at Carbon Trust estimate that up to 90% of an organization’s environmental impact falls within its supply chain.
-To back that up, research we conducted with Economist Impact indicates that more than 60% of organizations believe they need to improve visibility into their supply chains to foster overall business resilience.**
+Global climate consultancy experts at Carbon Trust estimate that up to 90% of an organisation’s environmental impact falls within its supply chain.
+To back that up, research we conducted with Economist Impact indicates that more than 60% of organisations believe they need to improve visibility into their supply chains to foster overall business resilience.**

 Here are three tips to help you engage with your supply chain to reduce your own environmental impact: